aaymecho/SpaceGame/README.md

 # Space Game
+This repository contains a project lab from Georgia Institue of Technology ECE 2036 course.
 Aliens have conquered parts of the galaxy and the universe is in danger of being in turmoil, a sole traveler in space must conquer and defeat these aliens in order to restore balance.

 # Requirements (basic)
 1. mbed LPC1768